monk-afk/filterplus/README.md

 - Does not mute private or semi-private messaging.

-- Timer stops when the player or alt leaves game, and resumes on their next login.
+- Update 0.3.2: Timer stops when the player or alt leaves game, and resumes on their next login.

 - Retroactively applied to alt-accounts using a 24-hour cache.